chiefonboarding/Documentation/docs/Howto.md

 ### The general blocks
 There are three types of general blocks that you can choose from.
 You can create a block that triggers before the new hire starts.
 You could use this to create tasks (we will get to this later) for colleagues for things they need to do or send some emails/slack/text messages.

 The second type of general blocks are the ones that start after the new hire starts.
 These are marked in workdays, so it doesn't really matter if your new hire starts on a Monday or Thursday - ChiefOnboarding will skip the weekends and not bother the new hire on those days.
 Example: Monday is workday 1, next week Monday is then day 6.
 You can add a bunch more in these types of blocks (which we will get into in a bit).
+We will notify the new hire of any newly added things - you can disable this if you don't want that.

 All of the above blocks trigger at 8 AM in the new hire's timezone.
 Yes, ChiefOnboarding is totally remote friendly, we support multiple timezones and multiple languages.